Meet Our Team

 Kassie Worley

 Kassie joined ECAS after receiving a Bachelor’s degree in Psychology from the University of Oregon.
-As the staff psychometrician, Kassie administers psychological assessments for our Assessment Psychologist and coordinates the assessment process.
-She strives to make the assessment process as smooth as possible to improve the experience of clients and psychologists alike.
+Her ECAS roots are with the Assessment team, and she started as a psychometrist before finding an inclination for administrative work.
+She continues to assist the Assessment clinic with testing as needed.
+As Operations Manager, Kassie strives to make clinic processes as smooth as possible to improve the experience of clients and staff alike.

-In her free time Kassie enjoys crocheting, playing video games, and hiking.
+When she’s not developing workflows or compiling data in spreadsheets, Kassie spends her time crocheting, cross-stitching, or kayaking.
 Her happy place is sitting on a lake shore while reading a good book and soaking up the sun.

 Psychometrist